 By Angela Horn

-The home birth option in the UK is backed by the midwives' and obstetricians' professional colleges, which issued the following statement in 2007:
+The professional colleges issued the following statement in 2007:

 That is the summary of the Joint Statement on Home Births (Amended) from the Royal Colleges of the two professions which are the experts on birth in the UK.